Exploring Unsupervised Anomaly Detection with Quantum Boltzmann Machines in Fraud Detection: Related Work

 Our contribution to existing literature is resembled by the first successful application of QBMs for fully unsupervised anomaly detection.
 This represents a novel use case for QBMs trained using unsupervised techniques extending the portfolio of known productive QBM applications like image reconstruction~\cite{Benedetti17} or image generation~\cite{sato2021assessment}.

-In regards to supervised learning, QBMs have shown promising performance for anomaly detection in applications like the classification of cybersecurity data, for which Dixit et al. showed that their Quantum Annealing based RBM can provide similar results to comparable classical RBMs~\cite{dixit2021training}.
-Vyas et al.~\cite{mphasis} proposed a semi-supervised approach to anomaly detection for credit card transaction data that employs an ensemble of quantum-inspired RBMs.
+In regards to supervised learning, QBMs have shown promising performance for anomaly detection in applications like the classification of cybersecurity data, for which \cite{dixit2021training} showed that their Quantum Annealing based RBM can provide similar results to comparable classical RBMs. \cite{mphasis} proposed a semi-supervised approach to anomaly detection for credit card transaction data that employs an ensemble of quantum-inspired RBMs.
 For sampling, they used a set of solvers from the “Azure Quantum-Inspired Optimization (QIO)” suite instead of real quantum algorithms, while excluding the anomalies from the training data.
 They subsequently calculate the energy values of all data points (i.e., including anomalies) for all RBMs of the ensemble analytically and then identify an energy threshold separating normal data from the anomalies.

-\section{Methodology}
+Beyond QBMs, other quantum generative models have been shown to perform well on similar tasks: \cite{bermot2023quantum} haven shown the effective applicability of Quantum Generative Adversarial Networks for anomaly detection in high energy physics, \cite{PhysRevD.105.095004} used a Quantum Autoencoder for a very similar use case, and \cite{schuhmacher2023unravelling} applied a Quantum Support Vector Classifier to find beyond standard model physics in data recorded at the LHC.

+\section{\uppercase{Methodology}}

-In line with known techniques to use generative models for anomaly detection, we will utilize QBMs to model data distributions to then identify anomalies by their infrequence in the QBM model~\cite{HOH2022629, Luo2022, 10.1007/978-3-031-18576-2_8, Amin18}.
+In line with known techniques to use generative models for anomaly detection, we utilize a QBM as a generative model and subsequently identify anomalies by their infrequence in the generated model~\cite{HOH2022629,Luo2022,10.1007/978-3-031-18576-2_8,Amin18}.
 More specifically, we classify a given data point as anomalous, if its energy value in the QBM exceeds a specific limit.
-Thus to achieve our desired goal of performing anomaly detection using QBMs in a fully unsupervised manner, we conduct the following two steps: \begin{enumerate} \item Specify the QBM model architecture. \item Choose an energy threshold separating normal from anomalous data. \end{enumerate} Following established approaches in literature~\cite{Hinton2012Guide}, additionally needed hyperparameter tuning is conducted dependent on the dataset.
-Thus, we are going to discuss or methodology concerning this in the subsequent experiments Sec.~\ref{sec:experiments}.
+To implement the presented approach, we now first specify the QBM model architecture and then choose an energy threshold separating normal from anomalous data.